Coscinodon lawianus: Description

 All populations of C. lawianus are sterile, reproducing solely through asexual reproduction, spreading through filamentous gemmae.
 This limited reproduction has limited its range in comparison to more fecund Antarctic moss species such as Sarconeurum glaciale, which were able to spread into ice-free regions of West Antarctica.
 As female plants have been observed, it is likely dioicous.
 It forms the main component of polyspecific associations when growing with other mosses.
 Associations with Ceratodon purpureus and Ptychostomum pseudotriquetrum have been observed.
 The sporophytes of the moss have not been observed.

 C. lawianus forms dense cushions which occasionally coalesce into larger mats.
 The upper surface of the moss is olive green, while the lower portions are dark brown.
 The individual stems, thin and with infrequent branches, are generally 0.5–1.5 cm tall, although they can sometimes reach heights up to 3.5 cm.
 Its rhizoids are smooth and light-brown in color.
 The moss has sparse amounts of thin and translucent axillary hairs.
-Its has a dense, overlapping distribution of oval-shaped leaves, 0.7–0.9 mm long and 0.25–0.6 mm wide.
+It has a dense, overlapping distribution of oval-shaped leaves, 0.7–0.9 mm long and 0.25–0.6 mm wide.
 These are characteristically biplicate and generally pointed, with a sharp central fold along the middle on the portion; their undersides are smooth and concave.
 The leaves feature translucent awns that reach two-thirds of the length of the overall lamina on the uppermost leaves.